TalaoDAO/Web3IDPay/stablecoin_oidc4vp.md

 ## Table of Contents

-> **Note:** This document outlines the architecture and technical details of stablecoin payments using EUDI-compatible wallets.
+> **Note:** This document outlines the architecture and technical details of crypto payments using EUDI-compatible wallets.

 - [Table of Contents](#table-of-contents)
 - [Overview](#overview)